• Recipes

 A ramen bowl containing noodles in broth, combined with tofu, vegetables and toppings with some chopsticks resting on the side of the bowl.

-These ramen noodles are so quick and easy, I find myself cooking them for lunch quite a lot when I’m working from home.
-They're also great for when I need something speedy to get me going again after a workout.
+These noodles are so quick and easy I end up making them for lunch all the time when I'm working from home.
+They're also what I go for after a workout when I want something speedy to get me going again.

 Substitutions